ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 .. code:: ipython3

-    import faps as fp
-    import numpy as np

     np.random.seed(27) # this ensures you get exactly the same answers as I do. allele_freqs = np.random.uniform(0.3,0.5, 50)
     mypop        = fp.make_parents(4, allele_freqs, family_name='my_population')
     progeny      = fp.make_sibships(mypop, 0, [1,2], 3, 'myprogeny')

 We need to supply a ``genotypeArray`` for the mothers.
 This needs to have an entry for for every offspring, i.e. six replicates of the mother.

 .. code:: ipython3